We Need You to Hold the Door Open for Persecuted Christians

 Christians around the world are fleeing for their lives.
 Will we shut the door?
 Each year, the U.S. President sets a refugee intake ceiling, the maximum number of people legally allowed to find safety through resettlement in our country.
 Let’s raise the ceiling together and restore hope to thousands who are fleeing on account of their faith in Jesus.

-Christian persecution is on the rise around the globe and often times we feel helpless to know how to create change and provide safety for these brothers and sisters in Christ.
+Christian persecution is on the rise around the globe, and oftentimes, we feel helpless to know how to create change and provide safety for these brothers and sisters in Christ.
 But today, you can do something.

 It Only Takes 3 Minutes!

 You can be a part of ensuring this invite remains available.
-You can HOLD THE DOOR open for persecuted people by letting the current administration know you want to keep a humanitarian pathway open for thoroughly vetted and vulnerable people through the refugee resettlement program.Currently, this door has plans to close and only be offered to 7,500 Afrikaners from South Africa.
+You can HOLD THE DOOR open for persecuted people by letting the current administration know you want to keep a humanitarian pathway open for thoroughly vetted and vulnerable people through the refugee resettlement program.
+7,500 is not enough.

-So, join us TODAY in helping hold the door open but doing: 3 actions in 3 minutes (two calls to your Senators and one e-mail to the White House).
+So, join us TODAY in helping hold the door open by doing: 3 actions in 3 minutes (two calls to your Senators and one e-mail to the White House).
 We’ve made it SO easy and simple to do with this tool: Click here to call your senators and email the White House.